 A poetics of place, formed in stillness

 Philokalia is an independent, authored material practice developed in Greece.
-Formed through deliberate slowness, each piece is shaped entirely by hand from earth, straw, goat hair and metal, without moulds and sun-dried under the Greek sky.
+Formed through deliberate slowness, each piece is shaped entirely by hand from earth, straw, goat hair and metal, without moulds, and naturally dried in the sun.

 The name comes from the Greek philokalia — the love of the good and the beautiful.
 In Orthodox tradition, it is also the title of a revered anthology of ascetic writings; a spiritual lineage devoted to inner stillness (hesychia), humility and clarity of being.

-Inspired by ancient earthen construction techniques, each object is sculpted around a solid wood core.
+IInspired by ancient earthen construction techniques, each object is sculpted around a solid wood core.
 Surfaces remain intentionally imperfect, carrying the trace of hand and gravity.
-Metals are left raw, allowed to patinate over time.
+Metals are left raw, allowing them to patinate over time.
 No two forms are alike.

-These objects were not conceived to decorate.
-They were conceived to hold atmosphere.
-Each piece holds space, not only light.
-Each carries the memory of touch, the intelligence of its materials and the presence of place.
+These objects were not conceived to decorate but to hold atmosphere and space — not only light.
+Each carries the trace of touch, the intelligence of its materials and the presence of place.

 Greece